Ivan Sergeyev (footballer)

-Ivan Vladimirovich Sergeyev (Иван Владимирович Сергеев; born 11 May 1995) is a Russian professional footballer who plays as a striker for Zenit Saint Petersburg.
+Ivan Vladimirovich Sergeyev (Иван Владимирович Сергеев; born 11 May 1995) is a Russian professional footballer who plays as a striker for Russian Premier League club Dynamo Moscow and the Russia national team.

 Club career

 Strogino Moscow

-He made his professional debut in the Russian Professional Football League for FC Strogino Moscow on 19 April 2014 in a game against FC Lokomotiv-2 Moscow.
+He made his professional debut in the Russian Professional Football League for Strogino Moscow on 19 April 2014 in a game against Lokomotiv-2 Moscow.

 Tambov

-He made his Russian Football National League debut for FC Tambov on 4 March 2018 in a game against FC Rotor Volgograd.
+He made his Russian Football National League debut for Tambov on 4 March 2018 in a game against Rotor Volgograd.

 Torpedo Moscow

-On 11 June 2019, he signed a 2-year contract with FC Torpedo Moscow after playing for the club on loan in the 2018–19 season.
+On 11 June 2019, he signed a 2-year contract with Torpedo Moscow after playing for the club on loan in the 2018–19 season.

 Krylia Sovetov

-On 14 August 2020, he signed a 2-year contract with PFC Krylia Sovetov Samara.
+On 14 August 2020, he signed a 2-year contract with Krylia Sovetov Samara.
 His first season with Krylia Sovetov was extremely productive, Krylia Sovetov won the 2020–21 Russian Football National League and Sergeyev has set a new record for most goals in one season of the Russian second tier, with 39 goals scored as of 5 May 2021.
 He finished the season with 40 goals.
-He made his Russian Premier League debut for PFC Krylia Sovetov Samara on 25 July 2021 in a game against FC Akhmat Grozny.
+He made his Russian Premier League debut for Krylia Sovetov Samara on 25 July 2021 in a game against Akhmat Grozny.

 Zenit Saint Petersburg

-On 10 January 2022, Zenit Saint Petersburg announced the signing of Sergeev with a 3-season contract.
+On 10 January 2022, Zenit Saint Petersburg announced the signing of Sergeyev with a 3-season contract.

+On 7 May 2023, Sergeyev scored an added-time winner in a game against Spartak Moscow that secured the 2022–23 Russian Premier League title for Zenit.

+Return to Krylia Sovetov

+On 5 September 2024, Sergeyev returned to Krylia Sovetov on a three-year contract.
+On 1 December 2024, he scored twice and was chosen man of the match on his return to Gazprom Arena, as Krylia Sovetov defeated Zenit with the score of 3–2.

+Dynamo Moscow

+On 4 July 2025, Sergeyev signed a contract with Dynamo Moscow for three seasons, with an option to extend for fourth.

 International career

 He was called up to the Russia national football team for the first time in October 2021 for the World Cup qualifiers against Cyprus and Croatia.
 He was included in the extended 41-players list of candidates.
+He made his debut on 16 October 2023 in a friendly against Kenya.